Serena Williams's early career: Campionati Internazionali d’Italia

 Williams then played at the Campionati Internazionali d’Italia, in her first clay court tournament.
 Her first opponent was 11th seed Nathalie Tauziat, Williams came through in a tough first set, but won the second set with ease in a bagel scoreline to upset her seeded opponent.
-In her match, Williams advanced when her opponent South African Joannette Kruger retired with a back injury in the seventh game when Williams was leading by a double break.
+In her next match, Williams advanced when her opponent South African Joannette Kruger retired with a back injury in the seventh game when Williams was leading by a double break.
 In the following round she faced 8th seed Conchita Martínez and won with ease in straight sets, losing two games in each.
 In the quarterfinals, she faced sister Venus Williams for the second time in the year and like their previous encounter Serena lost in straight sets.

 In doubles, she played with sister Venus and they cruised through the first three rounds in straight sets defeating the teams of Naoko Kijimuta and Nana Smith, Virág Csurgó and Yuka Yoshida, and Katrina Adams and Manon Bollegraf.
 In the semifinals, they faced Virginia Ruano Pascual and Paola Suárez, the Williams sisters won the first set but lost the second and third.

 French Open

 Williams then played in the second slam of the year at the clay courts of Roland Garros.
 In her debut match, she faced Canadian Jana Nejedly and won in three sets, Williams came through despite losing the second set easily, winning only a game.
 In her next match, she faced compatriot Corina Morariu and won with ease dropping only a game.
 In the third round, Williams took on Dominique Monami and won in a double breadstick.
 In the round of 16, Williams faced world no. 5 Arantxa Sánchez Vicario, Williams was up by a set and was serving for the match in the ninth game, but eventually lost in three.

 Williams also played mixed doubles with Argentinian Luis Lobo.
 Williams and Lobo won their first two matches against the teams of Helena Vildová and Pavel Vízner, and Larisa Savchenko and Leander Paes.
 In the third round they faced the American pairing of Ginger Helgeson-Nielsen and Jim Grabb, they split the first two sets, however Williams and Lobo dominated the third without dropping a game.
 They then had little difficulty putting out the pairings of Kristie Boogert and Donald Johnson, and Rachel McQuillan and David Macpherson to advance to the title match.
 In the final they faced sister Venus Williams and Justin Gimelstob.
-Serena and Lobo lead by a break by the fifth game in the first set just to lose the next five games.
+Serena and Lobo led by a break by the fifth game in the first set just to lose the next five games.
 Venus and Gimelstob took the second set by the same scoreline.